AEB-labs/docs-transport-freight-management/docs/Carrier Connect/logistics-processes-copy/hazardous-goods-handling-1.md

 <Image border={false} src="https://files.readme.io/3c5357f6983bbcd0a697953378b201b8d28eacd4b8e233debf33f042bf89f03e-image.png" />

 Hazardous goods shipment items can only be added on the shipment item level so far.
 For EDIs, the carriers need to receive the data about hazardous goods on the package level. **Therefore, in Carrier Connect, shipment items which include hazardous goods items have to packed in packages.** Only then the package knows which hazardous goods are included and the correct data according to the EDI specification is sent to the carrier.

-The example below shows a package with the reference number 'SHIPMENT_PACK_TEST1' which contains an item 'SHIPMENT_TEST1'.
-This item contains a hazardous goods item with UN number '1845' (=dry ice).
-When the EDI generation is creating the data, the hazardous goods item with UN number '1845' and its data would appear under the related package with the reference number 'SHIPMENT_PACK_TEST1' segment which would satisfy the carrier's requirements.
+For more information about how to pack items see [Packing Items](doc:cma-shipping-scenarios).

-Package level:
+## Package level

+On package level each package containing hazardous goods need a hazardous goods type indication:

 ```json
 {